-When will the snow hit and how much will we get?
+How much snow will we get and how long will it last?
 See the winter weather timeline

-As millions of holiday travelers head back home over the weekend, rain and snow will sweep through the Northeast on Sunday into Monday.
+As millions of holiday travelers head back home, rain and snow started sweeping through New York and New Jersey early Sunday afternoon and will continue into Monday, even possibly lasting until early Tuesday morning.

-Precipitation begins Sunday morning, likely beginning around 9 a.m. as snow, sleet and freezing rain.
+Precipitation in the city began late in the morning as a mix of snow, sleet and freezing rain, and turned to snow by around 1 p.m.

-Following the wintry mix late Sunday morning, precipitation will gradually change over to rain for the city and the coast as warm air moves into the area; inland areas north and west of the city will see a continuation of sleet and rain.
+The snow is expected to gradually change to rain by the late afternoon as warm air moves into the area; inland areas north and west of the city will likely see a continuation of sleet and rain.

 Sunday night, rain continues for the city and coast, with a wintry mix well north and west of the city.